COMP122/comp122-s23/format-encodings/encode_float.md

 * Prerequisite:
-  1. Convert the number into binary a binary real: `- 101011.010101`
+  1. Convert the number into binary real number: `- 101011.010101`
-  1. Represent the number in scientific notation: `- 1.01011010101 x 2^101`
+  1. Represent the number in scientific notation: `- 1.01011010101 x 2^ 101`
   1. Parse the number to identify the following components:
        1. the sign of the number: `-`
        1. the coefficient of the number: `1.01011010101`
        1. the sign of the exponent: `+`  <br>
-          (not that the sign is implicit in this example)
+          (note that the sign is implicit in this example)
        1. the exponent: `101`

 1. Read the four components into registers.